 - Inspire your pupils with our fantastic, easy-to-deliver teaching resources

-The big Day for Change will be on Wednesday 24 May, but you can fundraise whenever suits your school’s calendar.
-Why not join other schools across the UK to share images and stories for your fundraising activities at #dayforchange?
+The big Day for Change will be on Wednesday 24 May, but you can fundraise whenever suits your school’s calendar – all funds will be matched until the end of the summer term in July.

 Will my school receive resources and fundraising materials?